alvintaas/imageGallery/README.md

-This is a Image Gallery that uses Horizontal Scrolling Using JavaScript
+This is a Image Gallery that uses horizontal scrolling using JavaScript